 Unlike other disabilities, however, the protections for addicts are fairly narrow and generally only apply to those in recovery or employees who are currently looking to enter an inpatient rehab program.
 In many states, jobs that involve licensing boards, like medicine, may have special provisions.
 In most cases, treatment is covered and ex-addicts can’t be passed over for a job because of attending rehab.
 However, people with a documented addiction problem may have to prove that they have been in treatment and recovery for 6 months or longer.

 In companies with more than 50 people, Federal law requires that employees have access to up to 12 weeks of unpaid leave per year for medical reasons.
+Also depending on your state, your employer might also be able to offer additional benefits in addition to Federal Law.
 The usual reasons to use FMLA are for personal illness or disability, childbirth, or illness of an immediate family member.
 To be covered, an employee must have been working full-time at the company for 12 consecutive months or longer.
 FMLA does not cover contract workers.

 If an employee is an active addict, taking time off to go to an addiction rehab program run by a medical professional is generally covered.
 This means that you cannot legally be fired for seeking treatment, although you still may be fired for prior job performance issues.
 FMLA cannot be used to cover days missed due to drug or alcohol use.
 Finally, Federal protections around disability also apply to certain “reasonable accommodations” to a worker’s schedule, like being allowed to leave early a few days a week to attend AA meetings or other approved therapy.